shirelepfl/CMT-Project/docs/Report.md

 # Approach used

-We use the Fisher–Kolmogorov (Fisher-KPP) equation to model the spatial spreading of cancer cells.
+We used the Fisher–Kolmogorov (Fisher-KPP) equation to model the spatial spreading of cancer cells.
 This partial differential equation describes how cell density evolves over time and space.
 It is written as:

 $$
 \frac{\partial n}{\partial t}